BitEscrow/escrow-sdk/docs/data/draft.md

-  duration   : number           // The max length of an active contract. effective ?: number           // Set a specific date for activation. feerate   ?: number           // Define a fee-rate to use for transactions. network    : Network          // Network (chain) of the contract. paths      : PathEntry[]      // Conditional payments in the contract. payments   : PaymentEntry[]   // Unconditional payments in the contract. programs   : ProgramTerms[]   // Programs available to run in the CVM.
+  duration   : number           // The max length of an active contract. effective ?: number           // Set a specific date for activation. feerate   ?: number           // Define a fee-rate to use for transactions. network    : ChainNetwork          // ChainNetwork (chain) of the contract. paths      : PathEntry[]      // Conditional payments in the contract. payments   : PaymentEntry[]   // Unconditional payments in the contract. programs   : ProgramTerms[]   // Programs available to run in the CVM.